Hobby-Collector/Sudoku-web-implementation/README.md

 <img src= "Readme/winning screenshot.png">

 ## Technologies
-<p>For this project I used primarily HTML5, CSS, and Javascript<br>I also used the fantastic tool [QQwing](https://qqwing.com) written by (Stephen Osteromiller)[ostermiller.org] to generate a number of boards while working on creating a generate function in my code</p>
+<p>For this project I used primarily HTML5, CSS, and Javascript<br>I also used the fantastic tool https://qqwing.com written by Stephen Osteromiller ostermiller.org to generate a number of boards while working on creating a generate function in my code</p>

 ## Getting Started